Opnwall/Tailscale-for-IPFire/README.md

 ## Disclaimer

-This project is an unofficial community package，Use at your own risk.
+This is an unofficial community project with no affiliation to the IPFire team; use it at your own risk.